List of Netherlands national cricket captains

-This is a list of all the cricketers who have captained the Netherlands in an official international match.
-This includes the ICC Trophy, Under-19 games One Day Internationals and Twenty20 Internationals.
-This article is correct as of 21 August 2022.
+This is a list of all the cricketers who have captained the Netherlands men's team, Netherlands under-19 team and Netherlands women's team in an official international match.
+This includes the ICC tournaments, Under-19 games One Day Internationals and Twenty20 Internationals.
+This list is correct as of 31 July 2026.

+Men's cricket

 One Day Internationals

 The Netherlands played their first ODI on February 17, 1996.